phive151/ParrotWSL/README.md

  Get yourself a [hot-n-ready](https://littlecaesars.com/) tar'd ParrotOS
  -----------
-**Now I imagine that there are a ton of ways to go about this.
-Heck, I even did you a solid and got one here for ya.
-But for the sake of learnin ya one, we'll go through the steps anyway.**
+**Now I imagine that there are a ton of ways to go about this.  ~~Heck, I even did you a solid and got one here for ya.~~  But for the sake of learnin you one, we'll go through the steps anyway.**

 ___